 The mortgagee has a right to sue for the mortgage money in the following cases and no others, namely:

-Where the mortgagor binds himself to repay the same; Where, by any cause other than the wrongful act or default of the mortgagor, or mortgagee, the mortgaged property is wholly or partially destroyed or the security is rendered insufficient within the meaning of section 66, and the mortgagee has given the mortgagor a reasonable opportunity of providing further security enough to render the whole security sufficient, and the mortgagor has failed to do so; Where the mortgagee is deprived of the whole or part of his security by or in consequence of the wrongful act or default of the mortgagor;
+2. Where, by any cause other than the wrongful act or default of the mortgagor, or mortgagee, the mortgaged property is wholly or partially destroyed or the security is rendered insufficient within the meaning of section 66, and the mortgagee has given the mortgagor a reasonable opportunity of providing further security enough to render the whole security sufficient, and the mortgagor has failed to do so;

-Where the mortgagee being entitled to possession of the mortgaged property, the mortgagor fails to deliver the same to him, or to secure the possession thereof to him without disturbance by the mortgagor or any person claiming under a title superior to that of the mortgagor; Provided that, in the case referred to in clause (a), a transferee from the mortgagor from his legal representative shall not be liable to be sued for the mortgage money.
+1. Where the mortgagee being entitled to possession of the mortgaged property, the mortgagor fails to deliver the same to him, or to secure the possession thereof to him without disturbance by the mortgagor or any person claiming under a title superior to that of the mortgagor; Provided that, in the case referred to in clause (a), a transferee from the mortgagor from his legal representative shall not be liable to be sued for the mortgage money.

 Section 69(1), Transfer of Property Act provides that the mortgagee, or any person acting on his behalf, subject to the provision of this section, have power to sell or concur in selling the mortgaged property, or any part thereof in default of payment of the mortgage money, without the intervention of the Court, in the following cases and in no others, namely: